stevedonovan/gentle-intro/4-modules.md

 ```
 Still feels a little large for something so simple, but this program links _statically_ against
 the Rust standard library.
 This is a Good Thing, since you can hand this executable to anyone
-with the right operating system - they will not need a 'Rust install`.
+with the right operating system - they will not need a 'Rust runtime'.
 (And `rustup` will even let
 you cross-compile for other operating systems and platforms as well.)

 We can link dynamically against the Rust runtime and get truly tiny exes: